kajal-sinha02/finance_syfe/README.md

 - Used Spring Boot for fast development with REST APIs.
 - Session-based authentication for simplicity and security in a monolithic setup.
 - Layered architecture: Controllers → Services → Repositories.
-- H2 used for development; can be replaced with MySQL/PostgreSQL.
+- PostgreSQL used for development; can be replaced with H2/MySQL.

 ---